 For Veterans minimum standard of progress please refer to the satisfactory progress policy.
-All students will be given a mid-term progress report at week 8-9 and a transcript after the end of each semester.
-Benefits for living expenses are paid directly to the students.
-Tuition benefits are paid directly to the school.
-Students should allow for the initial "start up", have their own funds to register and pay for books and supplies.
-NCAD does not waive any portion of tuition that VA benefits may not meet.
+All students will be given a progress report after mid-terms and after the end of each semester.
+Benefits for living expenses (if applicable) are paid directly to the student.
+In most cases, tuition benefits are paid directly to the school.
+NCAD does not waive any portion of tuition, fees, and other school related expenses that VA benefits may not meet.

-NCAD does not and will not provide any commission, bonus, or other incentive payment based directly or indirectly on success in securing enrollment or financial aid to any persons or entities engaged in any student recruiting or admissions activities or in making decisions regarding the awarding of student financial assistance.
+NCAD does not and will not provide any commission, bonus, or other incentive payment based directly or indirectly on success in securing enrollment or financial aid to any persons or entities engaged in any student recruiting or admissions activities or in making decisions regarding the award of student financial assistance.